Ghini/ghini.desktop/doc/imex.rst

    :class: toggle

       Check that the current ``pocket.db`` snapshot of the database is up to date, and return it to the requesting client.
-If the snapshot is not up to date, return None.

       If client is not registered, return a numeric error code.